hannorein/rebound/docs/orbitalelements.md

     struct reb_orbit o =  reb_orbit_from_particle(r->G, r->particles[1], r->particles[0]);
     printf("a=%f e=%f\n", o.a, o.e);
     ```
-    The last argument of the `reb_orbit_from_particle` function is the primary particle, i.e. the star or the centre of mass.
+    The last argument of the `reb_orbit_from_particle` function is the primary particle, i.e. the star or the center of mass.
 === "Python"
     ```python
     sim = rebound.Simulation()